Sushmita10062002/Maven-Pizza-Analysis/README.md

 ### Challenge Objective
 For the Maven Pizza Challenge, you’ll be playing the role of a BI Consultant hired by Plato's Pizza, a Greek-inspired pizza place in New Jersey.
-You've been hired to help the restaurant use data to improve operations, and just received the following note:
+You've been hired to help the restaurant use data to improve operations.
 Here are some questions that we'd like to be able to answer:

 - What days and times do we tend to be busiest?